Stuub/StuubTube/README.md

 - YouTube may change its Ad Center functionality, which could break StuubTube.

 - This extension is not officially endorsed by or affiliated with YouTube.
-Despite this, it only uses a method available to any user on any device.
+Despite this, it only uses a method available to any user on any device without thr extension.